newchuyalong/libgdx-learning/Pixmaps.md

 # Drawing #

-Pixmap supports simple drawing operations such as the drawing of lines, filled or unfilled rectangles and circles, as well as the setting of individual pixels.
+Pixmap supports simple drawing operations such as the drawing of lines, filled or unfilled rectangles and circles, as well as the setting of individual pixels and drawing of other pixmaps.
 These operations are also affected by color, blending, and filters which are controlled by `setColor()`, `setBlending()`, and `setFilter()` respectively.